-In 2013, the Compensation Committee approved our 2013-2016 LTIP, which was designed for the specific purposes of retaining and rewarding our executives for the efforts required for the Company to transition to the DXL concept, which was originally expected to be four years.
-In 2013, each participant was granted an unearned and unvested award equal to four times their annual salary multiplied by their long-term incentive program percentage, which was 100% for the CEO and 70% for our other Named Executive Officers.
+In 2013, the Compensation Committee approved our 2013-2016 LTIP, which was designed for the specific purpose of retaining and rewarding our executives for the efforts required for the Company to transition to the DXL concept, which was originally expected to be four years.
+In 2013, each participant was granted an unearned and unvested award equal to four times their annual salary multiplied by their long-term incentive program percentage, which was 100% for the CEO and 70% for our other Named Executive Officers (the "Projected Benefit Obligation").
 This award consisted of a combination of restricted stock, stock options and cash.
 Of the total award, 50% is subject to time-based vesting and 50% is subject to performance-based vesting.
-The time-vested portion of the award (half of the shares of restricted stock, options and cash) vests in three installments with the first 20% vesting at the end of fiscal 2014.
-The next 40% will vest at the end of fiscal 2015 and the remaining 40% will vest at the end of fiscal 2016.
+The time-vested portion of the award (half of the shares of restricted stock, options and cash) vests in three installments with the first 20% having vested at the end of fiscal 2014 and the second installment having vested at the end of fiscal 2015.
+The remaining 40% will vest at the end of fiscal 2016.